gather-data/gather-public/content/docs/setting-up.md

 You might need a developer to help with set up.
 Don't worry - this is the only stage where they might need to be involved and we cover everything they need to know in our In-Depth documentation [INSERT LINK].

-For more in-depth walkthroughs, check out our Guides \[INSERT LINK] section.
+For more walkthroughs and help on how to make the most out of Gather, check out our Guides \[INSERT LINK] section.

 ## Starting out